francisihe/squarespace-custom-widget/README.md

 3. The custom frontend has the preferred api integrated and will send this data to the provided endpoint and handle the results to display

+## Sample Code (Notes)

+Code is currently split into regular static website files with the regular HTML/CSS/JS file structure.

+The env.js file tests the flow using localhost.
+Widget code will simply be compiled into one file and injected where necessary on website builder.

 ## Project Owner
 Name: Francis Ihejirika